hexbatch/apple-core/layer-docs/a-inner-layers/instance.md

 * freeze users (user cannot use api, gets message about why)
 * delete users (removes user in layer, keeps core user)
 * able to use the rate api
-* Does maintenance on the tokens used by the outer layers
+* Does maintenance on the elements used by the outer layers
 * add user manually with pw
 * login user with pw